markschl/ngs-sample-tab/README.md

 The sample `a` has been de-duplicated.

-> **_NOTE:_**: Sample name clashes within **the same directory** are not allowed by this tool.
+> **_NOTE:_** Sample name clashes within **the same directory** are not allowed by this tool.
 It is based on the concept of sequencing runs, and usually files from one run are in the same directory, and duplicates should never occur within the same run.